chingu-voyages/V53-tier2-team-27/README.md

 ## Overview
-The **Menu Creation Application** is a React-based web app that allows users to generate weekly menus from a predetermined recipe database.
-Users can filter recipes based on allergies, toggle days off, and export the generated menu as a PDF.
+The **Menu Creation Application** is a React-based web app that allows managers to generate weekly menus from a predetermined recipe database.
+Managers can filter recipes based on employee allergies, toggle days off, and export the generated menu as a PDF.

 ## Features